rimzi55000-coder/Rimsha-s-final-ACT-Ai-project/README.md

 # 🔬 MicroScan AI

-MicroScan AI is an AI-powered web application that analyzes stained microscopy images using Google Gemini Vision.
-It helps biology and microbiology students, laboratory trainees, and researchers by providing AI-generated image interpretations, possible microorganism suggestions, and recommended confirmatory laboratory tests.
+MicroScan AI is an AI-powered web application designed to assist in the preliminary interpretation of stained microscope images.
+By leveraging Google's Gemini AI model and custom prompt engineering, the application generates structured laboratory-style reports that include morphological observations, ranked possible organisms, differential diagnoses, and recommendations for confirmatory laboratory tests.

+The system is intended to streamline the initial review of microscopic images by presenting information in a clear and organized format.
+AI-generated results are intended to support the interpretation process and should be considered alongside laboratory findings and professional expertise.
+Definitive organism identification requires appropriate confirmatory laboratory testing and expert evaluation.
 ---

 ## 🌐 Live Demo